nshawen/RTOUtil/README.md

 # RTOUtil

+Project to form a python package encapsulating the core workflows used by the Research Technologies and Outcomes lab to apply data science to wearables and healthcare.

-Utilities code for RTO lab projects using jupyter notebooks.
+Additional utilities code for RTO lab projects using jupyter notebooks.

+Created by Nick Shawen
+This project is licensed under the terms of the MIT license.

 ## Using in your project: